Updated: Jun 8

 Your plan should be to substantially increase your level of fun by avoiding the aforementioned 😊.
 The decisions you make with what to pack, how to pack and your preparation are fundamental to the overall enjoyment of your experience.

-With the view to give carry-weight some context [in the framework of a wilderness trail in the Greater Kruger National Park and with products of a reasonable quality but not in the very expensive ultra-light category], a small 2 man tent will weigh 2100 grams, a 65 liter backpack 2200 grams, a 0 degree Celsius sleeping bag 1000 grams and should you use to carry an inflatable sleeping mattress another 620 grams.
-Total for these items 5920 grams.
-This excludes clothing, rain gear, camp shoes, a chair [for the discerning backpacker 😊], first aid kit, water purification system, a pot, spoon, pocket knife, stove, fuel, food, water, camera and personal gadgets.
+A small 2 man tent +/- 2000 grams, a 65 liter backpack +/- 1900 grams, a 0 degree Celsius sleeping bag +/- 1000 grams and should you use to carry an inflatable sleeping mattress +/- 600 grams.
+Total for these items 5500 grams.
+This excludes clothing, rain gear, camp shoes, a chair [for discerning backpackers 😊], first aid kit, water purification system, a pot, spoon, pocket knife, stove, fuel, food, water, camera and personal gadgets.
 Click on this link for your packing list.

 By now you will get a sense that packing light requires some thought.
 So, to get the ball rolling: